jabbott7335/ce-pe-bootcamp/docs/cn/imageregistry.md

       In the below command you must replace:

       - <container_id> with your container id from the previous command
-      - <namespace> with a namespace of your choice
+      - <namespace> with a namespace of your choice.
+For a personal account this will be: name_surname_ibm
       - <repository_name> with a name for the repository

       ``` Bash title="Create a new image"